Kaarnama

-Kaarnama is a 1990 Bollywood film written, produced and directed by actor Ranjeet.
-Ranjeet had also directed the Rahul Roy and Anu Aggarwal-starrer Ghazab Tamasha.
-Kaarnama was based on a horse race.
+Kaarnaama is a 1990 Bollywood film written, produced and directed by actor Ranjeet.
+Kaarnaama was based on a horse race.
 It had a very different story line and was well made by director Ranjeet.
 Farha, Vinod Khanna and Amrish Puri did their best, but it was Kimi Katkar who stole the show and did extraordinary work.
-Cast includes Vinod Khanna, Kimi Katkar, Farha Naaz, Neena Gupta, Paintal, Nirupa Roy and Amrish Puri.
-Farha's role in Kaarnama, opposite Vinod Khanna and Woh Phir Ayegi are considered her best roles ever offered to her.
+Cast includes Vinod Khanna, Farah, Kimi Katkar, Neena Gupta, Paintal, Nirupa Roy and Amrish Puri.
+Farah's role in Kaarnaama, opposite Vinod Khanna and Woh Phir Ayegi are considered her best roles ever offered to her.
 By that time, she had married Dara Singh's son Vindu Dara Singh.